paraswadhwa/expressES6Server/README.md

-Starter project for creating a sample express server build using ES6 (babel), and using
+Boilerplate project for creating a sample express server build using ES6 (babel), and using

 + express
 + mongoose